BELLAMY ENGLISH COCKER SPANIELS

 What do I need to know about my Bellamy puppy?

 Our puppies' tails docked and dewclaws removed at approximately three days of age.
 This applies to all puppies unless they are compromised.
 We do not accept requests to keep a natural tail, regardless of the AKC standard change.
 Our puppies are examined by our veterinarian at 8 weeks of age and given their first round of puppy vaccinations, which includes Parvo and Distemper.
 They are dewormed every two weeks.
 They will also be microchipped at that time with AKC ReUnite.
-It will be your responsibility to register the microchip to your puppy online after you bring them home.
+It will be your responsibility to register the microchip to your puppy online immediately after you bring them home.
 They will then need their booster vaccinations at 12 weeks of age (Which either we will administer prior to you taking them home) or notify you to schedule with your vet of they are placed prior.
 They will need a final booster along with a Rabies vaccine at 16 weeks of age.
+Some states require a fourth booster, so consult with your veterinarian for their recommended schedule.
 After that, your puppy is able to safely socialize in public.
 Your puppy will be registered with the American Kennel Club, via prepaid litter registration.
 Once we have determined the exact puppy for you, we will collect your information to submit the registration online.
 AKC will then email you to complete the final steps.

 How do you socialize your puppies?